SimDifRandomHD/SimDifRandomHD/README.md

 - 🖼️ I have my own portfolio of websites that I've done.

 <!--## 🧐 What I'm Up To
-- 🔭 I’m currently working on EXPANDING JAVA KNOWLEDGE
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning
 - 🥅 Goals:
-  - To master basic JAVA and be fluent with it.
+  -
-  - Hopefully take on a coding degree in the future
+  -
-- ⚡ Fun fact: I love to draw and game. -->
+- ⚡ Fun Fact: I love to play video games. -->

 ## 🌐 Socials/Contacts
 Here are some of my social media handles/contacts:<br/>